DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **generateTrees**: Developed a solution for the "Unique Binary Search Trees II" problem, where the goal is to generate all structurally unique BSTs that can be formed using integers from 1 to n.
 The algorithm utilizes recursion with memoization to efficiently generate trees by considering each number as a potential root and recursively generating all possible left and right subtrees.
 The time complexity is O(n^n) due to the exponential number of unique trees that can be formed.
     [Problem Description: generateTrees](https://leetcode.com/problems/unique-binary-search-trees-ii/description/)
+* Day 264: 🛒 E-Commerce Shopping Cart in Python 🛍️

+  Today, I developed an E-Commerce Shopping Cart application using Python, focusing on Object-Oriented Programming (OOP) principles.
+This project enables users to manage their shopping cart effectively by adding, removing, and modifying products, while also calculating totals with applicable taxes and discounts.
+Here are the key highlights:

+  - **Encapsulation**: The `Product` class encapsulates attributes such as `name`, `price`, and `stock`, ensuring that product details are protected and can only be modified through defined methods.
+This prevents unauthorized changes to the product's state.

+  - **Shopping Cart Management**: The `ShoppingCart` class manages a collection of products, allowing users to add items while checking stock availability.
+It provides methods for removing products and modifying quantities, making it easy to manage the cart's contents.

+  - **Total Calculation**: The application includes a method to calculate the total price of items in the cart, incorporating optional tax rates and discounts.
+This feature ensures that users can see the final amount they need to pay, enhancing the shopping experience.

+  - **Testing Functionality**: A dedicated testing function simulates various operations on the shopping cart, such as adding products, modifying quantities, removing items, and calculating totals.
+This helps verify the correctness of the implementation and ensures robustness.

+  - **User-Friendly Interface**: Although the application runs directly in Python without a graphical interface, it is designed to be intuitive.
+Users can easily understand how to interact with the cart through clear method calls and console output.

+  - **Future Enhancements**: Potential improvements include implementing user authentication for personalized shopping experiences, adding support for multiple users managing their own carts concurrently, integrating a database for persistent storage, and creating a user-friendly graphical interface.

+  This project was an excellent opportunity to apply OOP principles in a practical scenario.
+I refined my understanding of encapsulation and how it contributes to creating maintainable code while building a functional shopping cart system that could be expanded in future iterations.